fedora-python/portingguide/source/dicts.rst

 Unfortunately, in some cases malicious users could take advantage of the predictability to cause denial of service attacks.
 (See `CVE-2012-1150`_ for more details.)
-To counter this vulnerability, Python 2.6.8+ and 2.7.3+ allows randomizing the hash function, and thus dictionary order, on each invocation of the interpreter.
+To counter this vulnerability, Python 2.6.8+ and 2.7.3+ allowed randomizing the hash function, and thus dictionary order, on each invocation of the interpreter.
 This is done by setting the environment variable ``$PYTHONHASHSEED`` to ``random``::